 What is Google Classroom?

 Google Classroom is a suite of online tools that allows teachers to set assignments, have work submitted by students, to mark, and to return graded papers.
 It, effectively, was created as a way to get rid of paper in classes and to make digital learning possible.
-This was initially planned for use with laptops in schools, such as Chromebooks, in order to allow the teacher and students to more efficiently share information and assignments.
+It was initially planned for use with laptops in schools, such as Chromebooks, in order to allow the teacher and students to more efficiently share information and assignments.

-As more schools have transitioned to online learning, Google Classroom has got far wider use as teachers quickly implement paperless learning as a way to continue educating students.
-Classrooms works with Google Docs, Sheets, Slides, Calendar and Gmail, and can be supplemented by Google Hangouts or Meet for face-to-face live teaching or questions.
+As more schools have transitioned to online learning, Google Classroom has got far wider use as teachers quickly implement paperless instruction.
+Classrooms works with Google Docs, Sheets, Slides, Sites, Earth, Calendar, and Gmail, and can be supplemented by Google Hangouts or Meet for face-to-face live teaching or questions.